pramethg/FUSPA/README.md

     * r_filter_detrend: A double matrix with size 201x140x13 containing filtered detrended data for plotting the enlarged cross- correlation map in the given ROI at different lags in Fig. 5g

-    * r_filter_detrend_diff: A double matrix with size 201x140x13 containing filtered detrended differentiated data for plotting the enlarged cross- correlation map in the given ROI at different lags in Fig. 5j

     * std_filter_detrend: A double matrix with size 1x13 containing standard diviation of filtered detrended data for calculating the error bar in Fig. 5f

-    * std_filter_detrend_diff: A double matrix with size 1x13 containing standard diviation of filtered detrended differentiated data for calculating the error bar in Fig. 5i

     * ULM: structure file that contains parameters in ULM analysis reconstruction